vkhuy/Mini_Project/README.md

 ## Installation and setup

 Because there are many dependencies to install across all of the different analytical tools the first time you run the tool it can take some time to install everything via conda.
-Because of this I have added a script to install environments for the six modules `setup_environment.sh`
+Because of this I have added a script to install environments for the six modules `setup_environment.sh`.

 ```
 # Clone the git repository and enter it